-In the 2014 legislative session, the Colorado Legislature renewed the appropriation of $2 million in the state's budget to fund the State Grants to Libraries Act.
+In the 2015 legislative session, the Colorado Legislature increased the appropriation to $2.5 million in the state's budget to fund the State Grants to Libraries Act.
 The funds will be available to eligible publically funded school, public and academic libraries to fund grants for library materials as defined in the statute (see CRS 24-90-401).
 The purpose of the funds is for educational materials in libraries that support efforts to improve literacy and learning.

 Have a question about these forms, eligible purchases, or anything related to the State Grants for Libraries?
 Check our Frequently Asked Questions first - your question is likely already answered here.